ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Phoropter

-PHOROPTER is the instrument that contains multiple lenses for use by a refractionist, i.e., Optometrist, OD, or Ophthalmologist, MD, during a comprehensive eye examination to determine any refractive error.
+PHOROPTER: The instrument that contains multiple lenses for use by a Refractionist, i.e., Optometrist, OD, Ophthalmologist, MD, or Osteopathic Physician, DO, during a comprehensive eye examination to determine any refractive error.
 Any prescription for eyeglasses or contact lenses is determined mostly with this instrument.
+In some cases a digital Auto-Refractor is used, but it is not nearly as accurate as the manually operated Phoropter.

 Presbyopia